DawoodShahzad/Todo-List/README.md

-# Shopping List API
+# Todo-List List APIS

-This repository contains the backend system for a web application that allows users to manage their shopping lists.
-The backend is implemented in Node.js using TypeScript and MongoDB as its primary data store.
+This is a simple Todo List application with user authentication and profile management functionalities.

 ## Prerequisites